-How to Get the Most from Your Family Photo Session: Real Advice from Real Families
+How to Prepare for a Family Photo Session: Real Advice from More Than 100 Families

 Seattle lifestyle family photography of a family of four having a good time during a photoshoot in the mountains

-As a professional photographer, I’ve shared plenty of tips over the years on how to prepare for your session.
-But this time, I wanted to do something a little different — to hear directly from the people who’ve already been there.
+As a family photographer, I have shared plenty of tips over the years about how to prepare for your family session.
+But this time, I wanted to do something a little different.

-So I asked my clients one simple question: Based on your experience, what advice would you give to someone preparing for their first professional photo session?
+I asked one simple question: Based on your experience, what advice would you give to someone preparing for their first professional family photo session?

 Seattle outdoor family maternity session at a lake with mountain views in the background